Waste shipment statistics

 Export of all notified waste, in tonnes and kg per capita

-When looking at the export of not only hazardous waste but of all notified waste, there is a large increase in the EU from 6.3 million tonnes in 2001 to 12.2 million tonnes in 2010 (cf. Table 3).
-In addition to hazardous waste, all notified waste includes mixed household waste, residues from the incineration of household wastes and certain other waste types, which according to the WSR has to be notified before shipment.
+When looking at the export of not only hazardous waste but of all notified waste, there is a large increase in the EU from 6.3 million tonnes in 2001 to 14.5 million tonnes in 2011 (cf. Table 3).
+In addition to hazardous waste, all notified waste includes mixed household waste, residues from the incineration of household wastes and certain other waste types, which according to the WShipR has to be notified before shipment.
 The amount of all notified waste has grown quite steadily since 2005 and has also increased after the crisis started.
-The largest exporters are the Netherlands followed by Italy, France, Germany, Austria, Belgium, United Kingdom and Sweden.
+The largest exporters are the Netherlands followed by Germany, Italy, Belgium, France, United Kingdom, Austria and Finland.
+Finland, Belgium and United Kingdom have a large increase from 2010 to 2011.
 Austria had a very large increase from 2008 to 2009 mainly due to excavated soil from an infrastructure project in the province of Vorarlberg.
-Again, the EU-15 Member States dominate the export, whereas the 12 Member States which joined the EU in 2004 and 2007 (EU-N12) only have a share of about 300 000 tonnes or 2.5 % in 2010.
+Again, the EU-15 Member States dominate the export, whereas the 12 Member States which joined the EU in 2004 and 2007 (EU-N12) only have a share of about 700 000 tonnes or 4.6 % in 2011.

-According to the WSR all hazardous waste, but also some problematic waste streams and other wastes defined by the WSR, has to be notified to the authorities before it is allowed to be shipped (transboundary).
+According to the WShipR all hazardous waste, but also some problematic waste streams and other wastes defined by the WShipR, has to be notified to the authorities before it is allowed to be transboundany shipped.
 Member States are required to submit to the Commission before the end of each calendar year a report for the previous year on the amounts of notified transboundary shipped waste and the amount of hazardous waste generated.
-The submitted data regarding transboundary shipments of waste covers both waste shipped out of and into the Member States, and the latest data covers 2007, 2008, 2009 and 2010.
-By August 2012, all of the Member States have reported data for 2010.
+The submitted data regarding transboundary shipments of waste covers both waste shipped out of and into the Member States, and the latest data covers 2007, 2008, 2009, 2010 and 2011.
+By July 2013, all of the Member States have reported data for 2011.

 Further Eurostat information